DSL Builder and Evaluator

 - Approval

-- If the DSL Rule being written leverages custom attributes from a specific data context.
-We should ensure these custom attributes are suggested by the autocomplete feature.
+- If the DSL Rule being written leverages custom attributes from a specific data context, ensure these custom attributes are suggested by the autocomplete feature.

 - Before finalizing a DSL rule and submitting it, click on